"In the winter, he curls up around a good book, and dreams away the cold." - Broken Homes

 Publications

 McKay, D., Arrindell, A. S. C. T., Lustig, S. M. C., & Savino, N. F. (2025).
 Pathways to Trypophobia: The Role of Obsessive-Compulsive Symptoms, Anxiety, and Disgust in Disease Avoidance Following Skin Infection.
-Manuscript in preparation.
+Poster in preparation.

 Bronx Personality Lab (B-PER) - Research Assistant

-2024-2025 | Director: Dr. Christopher Conway, PhD
+2024-2025 | Director: Dr. Christopher Conway, PhD | Fordham University

 Study 1: Omission Neglect